truenas/middleware/docs/userguide/freenas_install.rst

 #.
 Restore the configuration in :menuselection:`System --> General --> Upload Config`.

-.. _Upgrading a ZFS Pools:
+.. _Upgrading a ZFS Pool:

 Upgrading a ZFS Pool
 ~~~~~~~~~~~~~~~~~~~~